oakleyaidan21/clearForReddit/README.md

   - save posts
   - view own user comments
 - search for posts or subs
+- view user pages
+- themeing (just light and dark)
+- imgur and gfycat integration
+- youtube integration
+- tablet version
+- can vote on posts

 ## TO-DO (that I currently have thought of)